The Bankrate promise

 How to choose the right, cheap car insurance

 If you are looking for the cheapest car insurance, focusing on price is essential.
 However, you should also consider factors besides price to find the right car insurance company.
-There are a few things you should consider to help narrow down your options.
-While shopping for cheap car insurance, consider your location, your driver profile and the discounts you can qualify for.
+There are a few things worth considering to help narrow down your options, such as your location, your driver profile and the discounts that might be available to you.

 1. Consider your vehicle and driving record

-In addition, your driving record, including the number of at-fault accidents and moving violations you have received, will impact your car insurance rate.
+In addition, your driving record, including the number of at-fault accidents and moving violations you have received, could have a significant impact on your car insurance rate.
 Generally speaking, safe drivers pay the lowest car insurance rates.
-If you have an SR-22 on your record, you might be required to purchase high-risk auto insurance, which usually has a higher premium.
+If you have serious violations on your driving record that require you to get SR-22 insurance, you might be required to purchase high-risk auto insurance, which usually has a much higher premium.

 2. Consider your personal factors

 Besides your driving record, other personal factors will impact your car insurance quote.
 Some personal factors include your age, credit score, state, ZIP code and the number of miles you drive annually.
-However, certain states do not allow insurance carriers to factor credit score into your premium, such as California, Hawaii, Massachusetts, Michigan and Washington.
-Additionally, Hawaii does not permit age as a rating factor.
+However, California, Hawaii, Massachusetts and Michigan ban or restrict the use of credit as a factor in your car insurance rates, while Hawaii and Massachusetts do not permit age as a rating factor.
+California and Michigan also restrict the use of ZIP codes to determine rates.

 Because car insurance quotes can vary significantly based on driver profile, getting multiple quotes is valuable.
-Insurance companies tend to weigh these factors differently, so if you have a low credit score, for example, you might find that one provider offers much cheaper rates than another.
+Each insurance company calculates rates differently and weighs each factor according to a unique formula.
+What that means is that if you have certain issues that may cause you to pay more for insurance, like a minor fender bender on your driving record, you may find that one provider offers much cheaper rates than another.

 3. Compare quotes based on coverage